 A March audit by the Office of the Inspector General (OIG) within the Department of Homeland Security revealed that immigrant detainees held in Orange County’s Theo Lacy Facility are served spoiled lunch meat, are forced to use moldy showers, and face overly harsh solitary confinement.

 There are parallels between findings in the OIG’s report and the stories inmates shared with the ACLU.
-For example, an inmate who worked in an OC jail kitchen, said corrections staff have ordered her to serve raw meat in the past.
-“A lot of people started getting sick and having diarrhea,” Lily told the ACLU.
-The woman also said that that printed on the packages of bologna the kitchen serves is a message that said, “Not for human consumption.”
-Lily and another female inmate both told the ACLU that inmates are given between two and five minutes to eat their meals.
-The other inmate, Stephanie, told the ACLU that on two occasions, she has found cockroaches in the food served to inmates.
+For example, a woman who worked in an OC jail kitchen, said corrections staff ordered her to serve raw meat in the past.
+“A lot of people started getting sick and having diarrhea,” the inmate, Lily, told the ACLU.
+The woman also said that printed on the packages of bologna the kitchen served was a message that said, “Not for human consumption.”
+Lily and another female inmate both told the ACLU that inmates were given between two and five minutes to eat their meals.
+The other inmate, Stephanie, told the ACLU that on two occasions, she found cockroaches in the food served to inmates.

 “The OC Sheriff’s Department and its jails have been fraught with controversy, allegations of corruption and abuse.
 This isn’t a recent find,” said Esther Lim, director of the ACLU SoCal Jails Project.
 “It is clear and obvious that the department and the jails need proper oversight.”